 When completing the Enrollment Tab of the Network Service and Enrollment Report Form, if the health plan is reporting enrollment for the network as a primary plan that delegated enrollees to a subcontracted plan via a plan-to-plan contract, report the number of enrollees in the network by ZIP Code, county and product line, and separately report the number of enrollees within the network that the health plan delegated to the subcontracted plan, as follows:

-Report the number of enrollees in the “Number of Enrollees” field for each corresponding product line, county and ZIP Code within the network.
+Report the number of enrollees in the “Total Number of Enrollees” field for each corresponding product line, county and ZIP Code within the network.
 Include in this count the enrollees for which the primary plan directly arranges services, as well as the enrollees that the health plan delegated to a subcontracted plan.
 The health plan shall only report a number in this field once for each network, ZIP Code, county and product line, in accordance with the instructions in section II.B. of this Manual.

 In a separate record, report in the “Subcontracted Plan License Number” field the subcontracted plan to which the health plan’s enrollees were delegated for the applicable network, product line, county, and ZIP Code.
 Enter the enrollee count in the “Number of Subcontracted Plan Enrollees” field.
 If the reporting plan subcontracts with more than one plan, enter a separate record for each subcontracted plan and repeat all other relevant data fields (e.g., product line, county, ZIP Code, etc.).
 (Rule 1300.67.2.2(h)(3).)